zcyisiee/SyncPDF/README.md

 > [!TIP]
 >
 > 1. Currently, only OpenAI-compatible LLM is supported.
-For more translator support, please use [PDFMathTranslate](https://github.com/Byaidu/PDFMathTranslate).
+For more translator support, please use [PDFMathTranslate 2.0](https://github.com/PDFMathTranslate/PDFMathTranslate-next).
 > 2. It is recommended to use models with strong compatibility with OpenAI, such as: `glm-4-flash`, `deepseek-chat`, etc.
 > 3. Currently, it has not been optimized for traditional translation engines like Bing/Google, it is recommended to use LLMs.
 > 4. You can use [litellm](https://github.com/BerriAI/litellm) to access multiple models.